CLAIRE-Labo/python-ml-research-template/installation/docker-amd64/README.md

   Moreover, if this machine is a remote server, you can also plug the remote development features of popular IDEs such as VSCode or PyCharm with the Docker Compose service running the environment.
-- To run on the EPFL RunAI cluster refer to the `./EPFL-runai-setup/README.md`.
+- To run on the EPFL Run:ai cluster refer to the `./EPFL-runai-setup/README.md`.

-  The guide also provides instructions to do remote development on the RunAI cluster.
+  The guide also provides instructions to do remote development on the Run:ai cluster.
   Other managed cluster users can get inspiration from it too, but we leave it to you to deploy on your managed cluster.

 ### Running locally with Docker Compose